gnosis/dx-contracts/README.md

 # Migrate the version to the testnets, at least rinkeby, and posibly mainnet
 # You can optionally change the gas price using the GAS_PRICE env variable
 yarn restore
-MNEMONIC=$MNEMONIC_OWL yarn migrate --network rinkeby
+MNEMONIC=$MNEMONIC_DX yarn migrate --network rinkeby

 # Extract the network file
 yarn networks-extract